 - Water-based polyurethane

-Once the primer dries, apply paint over it using a brush, roller, or sprayer.
-You need 2-4 coats of paint for proper coverage.
+Apply 2-3 paint coats over the surface with a paintbrush, roller, or sprayer.
 Wait until one coat dries before applying the next one.

 4. Seal The Finish